Last updated on Nov, 9 2021

-Telangana, the 29th state of India, was formed in June 2014, with Hyderabad as its capital.
+Telangana was formed in June 2014 with Hyderabad as its capital.
 The state was formed as a result of the split of erstwhile Andhra Pradesh state.
-The state is land locked by (new) Andhra Pradesh to the south and east, Maharashtra and Karnataka to the west, and Odisha and Chhattisgarh to the north.
+The state is land locked by (new) Andhra Pradesh to the south and the east, Maharashtra and Karnataka to the west, and Odisha and Chhattisgarh to the north.

-Hyderabad also accounts for approximately 20 per cent of India's total pharma exports.
+Hyderabad also account for approximately 20% of India's total pharma export.
+As a pharma and life sciences hub of the world, Hyderabad is poised to grow to a US$ 100 billion business generator by 2030, up from US$ 13 billion (2020), as per projections made in the Life Sciences report of the Telangana government.
 The state government plans to set up a pharma city and promote public private partnership to develop the state's pharma sector.